Coconut Oil

 Hospitalized COVID-19 patients (case series, no control).

 Authors reported faster clinical recovery in VCO-treated patients.
-CRITICAL CAVEAT: case series with no control group, published during early pandemic with limited rigor.
+Critical caveat: case series with no control group, published during early pandemic with limited rigor.
 Cannot establish causation.
-NOT supported by subsequent rigorous COVID-19 research.
+Not supported by subsequent rigorous COVID-19 research.
 Should not be cited as evidence of coconut oil efficacy for any infection.

 Side effects and drug interactions